-Born in Lebanon in 1964, Marwan Chamaa is a painter, designer and storyteller who studied art at the American University of Beirut, the Lebanese American University and the Corcoran School of Art in Washington, DC.
-His interdisciplinary practice is reflected in his distinctive style that has been described by critics as “neo-pop art.”
-Through his large-scale painting series that form inter-connected narratives – and in his triptych and diptych paintings – Chamaa conveys his view of the world that is laced with ironic or sarcastic undertones.
-Influenced by his Middle Eastern heritage, Chamaa also draws from multiple cultural references including communist propaganda posters, vintage Western comic book covers and pop-art references, inviting a reflection on appropriation, consumerism and collective identity.
-His painting series titled Ana Biddeh (I Want), which relies heavily on Roy Lichtenstein’s aesthetic practice, is a scathing critique of global consumerism and its corrosive effects on national identity and collectivity.
-His works have been exhibited in Lebanon, the United Arab Emirates and across Europe.
-The artist continues to live and work in Lebanon.
+Born in Lebanon in 1964, Marwan Chamaa is a painter, designer, and storyteller who studied Art at the American University of Beirut, the Lebanese American University, and the Corcoran School of Art in Washington D.C.
+His interdisciplinary practice is reflected in his distinctive style that has been described by critics as “neo-pop art”.
+Through his large-scale painting series that form inter-connected narratives – and in his triptych and diptych paintings –Chamaa conveys his view of the world that is laced with ironic or sarcastic undertones.
+Influenced by his Arab heritage, Chamaa also draws from multiple cultural references including communist propaganda posters, vintage Western comic book covers, and pop-art references, inviting a reflection on appropriation, consumerism, and collective identity.
+His painting series titled Ana biddeh (I want), which relies heavily on Roy Lichtenstein’s aesthetic practice is a scathing critique of global consumerism and its corrosive effects on national identity and collectivity.
+His works have been exhibited in Lebanon, the United Arab Emirates, and across Europe.